Ikotun, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Make sure to get the right kind.
-The vast majority of adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types D and G. Take care to pick the correct type.
+A lot of adapters for sale now are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most places.

 October